nothke/shakedown-docs/modding.md

 ## Modeling

-The game loads gltf/glb files with embedded textures.
+The game loads gltf/glb files with embedded textures. (since blender 4, blender can't export gltf with embedded textures)

 For the object to be valid, it needs to have a material and the material needs to have a texture assigned as a color map.